Saint Louis Billikens: Baseball

 In 2006, the Billiken baseball team earned the program's first NCAA tournament berth since 1966 by winning the Atlantic 10 Tournament.
 SLU's most successful baseball team of all time was the 1965 squad, which qualified for the NCAA Tournament and advanced to the College World Series.

 Darin Hendrickson has been the head coach since 2008 and guided the Billikens to NCAA Tournament appearances in 2010 and 2013.
 The team plays at the Billiken Sports Center.

 Basketball

 Simply known to some as "The Program", the Billikens were ranked first in the first AP basketball poll during the 1948–1949 season.

 Ed Macauley of the Basketball Hall of Fame and SLU won the NIT championship in 1948 and have played in the NIT 18 times, most recently in 2004.
 Larry Hughes of the Chicago Bulls played one season at SLU in the 1997–1998 season, where he was selected as the consensus national Freshman of the Year.
 They have made the NCAA Division I men's basketball tournament in 1952, 1957, 1994, 1995, 1998, 2000, 2012, 2013, 2014 and 2019.
-The Billikens are currently coached by Travis Ford and has a popular celebrity fan base including John Stamos, Ruben Studdard, and Lil' Kim.
+The Billikens are currently coached by Josh Schertz and has a popular celebrity fan base including John Stamos, Ruben Studdard, and Lil' Kim.
 The Program officially relocated from the Bauman-Eberhardt Center, the third oldest facility in NCAA Division I sports, to Chaifetz Arena on the eastern edge of campus for spring workouts in early April 2008.

 Coach Rick Majerus died December 1, 2012.

 Soccer

 The men's soccer team has won 10 national titles (1959–60, 1962–63, 1965, 1967, 1969–70, 1972–73), the most in NCAA Men's Soccer Championship history.
 SLU also holds the record for most NCAA Tournament appearances with 44.
 Several Billikens have gone on to play professionally, including Shane Battelle, Brad Davis, Vedad Ibišević, Brian McBride, Matt McKeon, Al Trost, Dipsy Selolwane, Mike Sorber, Joe Clarke, Bob Madison, Martin Hutton, Jack Jewsbury, Tim Ward, Brett Branan, Will John, and Tim Ream.
 The soccer team plays at Hermann Stadium on campus.
-Since 2010, Mike McGinty has been the head coach.
+Since 2018, Kevin Kalish has been the head coach.
 Legion 1818 is the official supporters group for the team.